 Kamon, Japanese family crests, were first painted on palanquins, clothing, and camp curtains to mark the family name.
-The kamon on camp curtains and other items were clearly structured and easily identifiable at a glance.
-In later periods, the family crests usage increased enormously with increasing numbers of kamon, so the selection method gradually became more complex.
+The kamon on camp curtains and other items was clearly structured and easily identifiable at a glance.
+In later periods, the usage of family crests increased enormously with increasing numbers of kamon, so the selection method gradually became more complex.

-The ideology of the times influenced many of them, and selection was based on various meanings.
-For example, some use the mark of the god or goddess they believe in, based on the idea of seeking blessings from them.
+Many of them were influenced by the ideology of the time, and selection was based on various meanings.
+For example, some use the mark of the god or goddess they believe in to seek blessings from them.

 In other cases, they were used to bless longevity and life or to pray for the repulsion of vengeful enemies.
 Besides, family crests have been chosen for their beauty and their significance.